 Transparent, inclusive and active stakeholder engagement has been a crucial element in the development of this first step of the TYNDP process and will continue to be in future editions.
 We have worked closely with numerous stakeholders from a wide range of industries and sectors, NGOs, National Regulatory Authorities and Member States, among others, in order to ensure transparency of processes and data, robust assumptions and inputs, and data comparability and availability.
-Scenario Report builds up on the feedback and recommendations received through multiple stakeholder workshops covering each step of the scenario building process, two extensive public consultations on the scenario assumptions and the scenarios themselves, as well as numerous bilateral exchanges with stakeholders.
-In addition, the Scenario Report is accompanied by a Scenario Methodology Report offering a detailed description of the underlying assumptions for the scenarios and the modelling process and methodology, and all raw data and individual datasets are published to allow readers/users to scrutinise both individual figures per Member State and combined figures for Europe.
+The Scenario Report builds on the feedback and recommendations received through multiple stakeholder workshops covering each step of the scenario building process, two extensive public consultations on the scenario assumptions and the scenarios themselves, as well as numerous bilateral exchanges with stakeholders.
+In addition, the Scenario Report is accompanied by Scenario Building Guidelines offering a detailed description of the underlying assumptions for the scenarios and the modelling process and methodology, and all raw data and individual datasets are published to allow readers/users to scrutinise both individual figures per Member State and combined figures for Europe.

-For the first time, the scenarios utilise new sector-coupling methodologies and dedicated modelling tools both to optimise overall system efficiencies and flexibility use as well as to capture better the interactions and new dynamics at the interfaces between various end-use sectors (e. g., vehicle-to-grid and prosumer modelling), at various geographical scales (e. g., district heating) and with other carriers (Power-to-Gas and Power-to-liquid).
+For the first time, the scenarios utilise new sector-coupling methodologies and dedicated modelling tools both to optimise overall system efficiencies and flexibility use as well as to capture better the interactions and new dynamics at the interfaces between various end-use sectors (e.g. vehicle-to-grid and prosumer modelling), at various geographical scales (e.g. district heating) and with other carriers (Power-to-Gas and Power-to-liquid).
 It is also the first time that the scenarios have modelled hydrogen and electrolysis at pan-European scale.

-As ENTSOG and ENTSO-E look to the future, it is evident that energy system integration, and innovation will be key to meeting European energy consumers’ needs, whilst also achieving EU climate neutrality goals by 2050.
+As ENTSOG and ENTSO-E look to the future, it is evident that energy system integration and innovation will be key to meeting European energy consumers’ needs, whilst also achieving EU climate neutrality goals by 2050.

 A fully integrated energy system can deliver more efficient decarbonisation solutions and enable the European production of gas and electricity to become carbon neutral already by 2050.
 An integrated approach connecting gas and electricity networks and countries seamlessly will support the uptake of new technologies and foster regional and pan-European economies of scale, while ensuring reliable electricity and gas supplies to consumer throughout the year, including peak demand situations.
-Hydrogen will be a game changer for both gas and electricity systems as it will support decarbonisation efforts, interlink the two systems while further unlocking the potentials of renewable electricity sources to deliver system flexibility and energy autonomy at European scale.
+Hydrogen will be a game changer for both gas and electricity systems as it will support decarbonisation efforts, interlink the two systems while further unlocking the potentials of renewable electricity sources to deliver system flexibility and energy autonomy at a European level.
 Moreover, the increasing integration of electricity, methane and hydrogen infrastructures and the efficient use of electrolysis technologies will also support large-scale renewables’ integration and solutions to support system flexibility needs.

 Achieving net-zero emissions requires a wide range of actions from all sectors of society, but energy efficiency is key to achieve the EU climate neutrality objectives.
 The improvement of existing technology options and the active participation of consumers through smart energy use and behavioural adaptations supports the efficient use of renewable and low-carbon technology solutions for cross-sectorial decarbonisation.